 Other VSP businesses include Eyefinity, which provides doctors with practice management software; and VSP Optics, which delivers ophthalmic products to physicians and provides optical lab services through owned (VSPOne) and partnered facilities.
 The company's Eyes of Hope charity, launched in 2013, has invested more than $165 million in free eye care and eyewear for some 920,000 persons in need.

-Outside its California headquarters (in Rancho Cordova) and Eastern Operations Center in Ohio (Columbus), VSP has about 25 regional offices throughout the US.
-The VSPOne optical laboratories unit has seven labs scattered across the US as well.
+In addition to its California headquarters (in Rancho Cordova) and Eastern Operations Center in Ohio (Columbus), VSP has about 25 regional offices throughout the US.
+The VSPOne optical laboratories unit has 10 labs scattered across the US as well.
 VSP Global businesses operate in 100 countries around the globe.

 Sales and Marketing

 VSP aims to provide integrated eye care services to its members, reducing the need for external services.
-For instance, in 2011 it launched an online store for members to order eyewear and contact lenses.
-The company's Marchon Eyewear and VSP Optics units also introduce new product lines to provide for consumers.
+Its Marchon Eyewear and VSP Optics units also introduce new product lines to provide for consumers.
 In 2014 the group launched its Global Retail Development division to provide consumers with choices in eye care, eyewear, and shopping.

-The company also maintains provider relations by offering a comprehensive array of support services, including procurement, logistics, and IT support, and it regularly seeks to add new providers to its network.
+Additionally, the company maintains provider relations by offering a comprehensive array of support services, including procurement, logistics, and IT support, and it regularly seeks to add new providers to its network.
 In 2013 its Eyefinity division established a partnership with Modernizing Medicine, which offers cloud-based electronic health records, to provide fully integrated services to the optometry industry.